aselshall/eds/HW/project.md

 - **Final Report (50%)** : Comprehensive report detailing your method, analysis, results, and conclusions with the following outline
   - Cover page (with specific and informative project title)
   - Abstract (less than 200 words)
-  - 1. Introduction (brief)
+  - 1.Introduction (brief)
-  - 2. Methods
+  - 2.Methods
-  - 3. Results and discussion
+  - 3.Results and discussion
-  - 4. Conclusions
+  - 4.Conclusions
   - Data availability statement (containing link to your code, presentation and report repository)
   - References
   - Appendix (if needed)